PacketLab/packetlab.github.io/docs/tutorials/installation.md

 >  export LDFLAGS="-LBREW_OPENSSL_INSTALLATION_LIB_DIR"
 >  export CPPFLAGS="-IBREW_OPENSSL_INSTALLATION_INCLUDE_DIR"
 > ```
+>
+> When installing lmdb via Homebrew, one may also need to soft link `liblmdb.a` and `lmdb.h` to `/usr/local/lib` and `/usr/local/include` as well.
+This can be done similarly as in the OpenSSL case: the library and header file could be found via `brew info lmdb`, and the soft links could then be created using the `ln -s` command.

 > - **Note for FreeBSD users:**
 > On FreeBSD, if `python3` is installed via `pkg`, one may also need to install the `databases/py-sqlite3` package with `pkg install databases/py-sqlite3`.
 Also note rust may be required, and could be installed similarly via `pkg install rust`.